emre-basala/emre-basala.github.io/_posts/2014-09-06-testing-draper-decorators-with-rspec.md

 ---
 layout: post
-title:  "Testing Draper Decorators using Rspec and Capybara"
+title:  "Testing view decorators using Rspec and Capybara"
 date:   2014-09-06 10:15:30
 categories: rspec tdd draper decorator capybara ruby on rails rspec-matchers
 comments: true
 ---

-Ideally we want to keep the view templates as simple and as logic-free as possible.
+In any web application that follows the MVC pattern, we ideally we want to keep the view templates as simple and as logic-free as possible.
+The business logic should be handled between Models and Controllers and the view should be just be responsible to present it.

-Because the view layer is should only be responsible to show the data. here is a basic example of a view template doing more than just showing the data.
+Here is a very basic example of a view template doing more than just showing the data.

 ```
 # => app/views/user/index.html.slim